- Class Time: Day

 - Score of 70% or higher on Computer Literacy Basic Test or CPLT 1100 Essential Computer Applications

-- EMSV 1020 CPR/First Aid or current CPR for Health Care Provider of Professional Rescuer
+- Completed the EMSV1020 CPR/First Aid course OR current CPR for Health Care Provider of Professional Rescuer.

-- COMM 2050 Interpersonal Communication or COMM 2060 Small Group Communication
+- COMM2050 Interpersonal Communication (C or better grade) or COMM2060 Small Group Communication (C or better grade)

-Students are required to complete the following prior to first semester:
+Students are also required to complete the following prior to the first semester:

 - High School Diploma or GED